Things I’ve Learned In Ecuador: #14 Expect (and Accept) the Unexpected

 Luckily or unluckily, however you want to look at it, my sister and I had already had her trip to Ecuador planned long before I was medevaced.
 I seriously looked into reinstating (aka applying and doing all the paperwork to return to Ecuador) as long as I could get my medical stuff figured out but in the end my doctors decided it was time to get real with me and told me that wasn’t going to be a possibility.
 After that, we questioned what to do and thought about cancelling, but eventually my doctors gave us the go ahead to take our trip to Ecuador!
 It was strange getting on the plane with my personal passport instead of my Peace Corps one and being in country as a tourist rather than a volunteer, but we had a spectacular time and spent 12 amazing days in Quito, Otavalo, my site in Esmeraldas, and THE GALAPAGOS!

 The trip was exactly what I need to get some closure, say goodbye to my community and the wonderful volunteer friends I made, and tie up all the loose ends of finishing my Peace Corps service.
 It’s just over a month later and I’m doing really well.
-My amazing surgeon here in Scranton got me appointments and referrals at the University of Pennsylvania so I’ve had some of the best doctors and surgeons in the nation.
-After another surgery and a few days in the hospital, the mass is finally removed and I am well on my way to recovery.
-With some downtime to heal and some physical therapy to get my arm back into tip top shape, I’ll be back to my old self in no time!
-Without going into too much detail, IT WAS NOT CANCER!
+Because of my amazing doctors and the help and care I received from Peace Corps, I am well on my way to recovery.
+With some downtime to heal, I’ll be back to my old self in no time!
+Without going into too much detail, I am fine!
+IT WAS NOT CANCER!
 Woo!
 I am not dying.
 I am okay, I swear!
-I feel tired and sore a lot and I had a big bandage I had to wear for a month or so (I looked very Quasimodo-esque), but my spirits are high and I am thankful every day that I live in a country with amazing doctors and hospitals and that I have access to them.
+My spirits are high and I am thankful every day that I live in a country with amazing doctors and hospitals and that I have access to them.

 My time in Ecuador was something immensely special to me, a period in my life of immeasurable personal growth, and something I will always cherish.
 It’s unfortunate that it came to an end the way it did and it makes me sad to think about it too much, but my 20 months in Ecuador would’ve been a waste if I let myself dwell on things I can’t control.
 As for the future, I’m taking things one day at a time, staying thankful for all the amazing and supportive people I’ve had by my side through all of this, and counting my blessings.